stompson/tompson_netlearn_fmri/README.md

 any raw data to protect participant privacy but shows the steps used to extract the connectivity matrices, behavioral performance, and univariate activation.
 Note that the script to generate z-scores is also not linked to any data because the null models were too large to store on Github.
-* Step0_Preprocessing.ipynb takes the raw 4-D fMRI images and corrects for confounds and normalizes the images to the MNI template
-* Step0_WB_PPI.ipynb takes the preprocessed brain data and computes PPI connectivity scores for each node with every other node
-* Step0_Get_Zscores.ipynb takes the extracted connectivity matrices and computes z-scored node strength metrics for each node as well as z-scored connectivity matrices for each node

 * 1_Hub_Analyses.ipynb takes the z-scored connectivity metrics (both node strength scores and connectivity matrices), and reproduces the node strength, hub system, and hub-to-hub connectivity analyses
 * 2_Behavioral_Analyses.ipynb reproduces the main mixed effect models for the behavioral results as well as